rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 wanes for two weeks and waxes for two weeks.
 It never shines all the time.
 That is how the solar system works.
 I am a bit surprised by the younger Premji's take on what is known as moonshining.
 The popular perception is Mr. Azim Premji is the largest donor to philanthropic causes in India.
 Mr. Azim Hashim Premji belongs to the older generation of Indian entrepreneurs.
 He is reported to have donated 34% of his Wipro shares valued at 52k crores to the Azim Premji Foundation in 2019.
-So, Azim Premji Foundation is perhaps the richest
+That is how Azim Premji Foundation is perhaps the richest
 Foundation in India.
 The article did not discuss Mr. Azim Premji's views on moonshining by Wipro employees.
 I wonder what his views would be.